You can read more on Nick Hous here

 30-May-2021, Cambridge, UK

 In the Wolfson College Entrepeneurs Society’s maiden pitching competition at the University of Cambridge, Accelerated Materials pitched its vision for a sustainable future of new materials.
 CEO Nicholas Jose presented the case for AM’s low-cost ZnO antimicrobial additive for paints, ZArmour.
 Paints using ZArmour can prevent the proliferation of biofilm-forming microbes like E. coli while maintaining low human and environmental toxicity.
-This would prevent the spread of infectious germs by surface contact, and could also reduce the degradation of building materials.
+This would prevent the spread of infectious germs surface contact, and could also reduce the degradation of building materials.